spuddie1984/book-review-website/README.md

 - setup 404 error handler route and style accordingly
 - Use Beautiful Soup to parse xml pages
 - Add goodreads book data (extracted using beautiful soup) to show book page
+- Refactor api route so that a json response is returned if somebody submits a get request